How to Leverage Influencer Marketing For SaaS Products: Complete Guide

 According to a study by Influencer Marketing Hub, 43% of brands spend less than $10,000 on influencer marketing.
 22% spend between $10,000 and $50,000.
 14% spend $50,000 to $100,000, and 11% spend more than $500,000.

-In another study, the Influencer marketing hub found that micro-influencers receive $100-$500 per post on Instagram.
+In another study, the Influencer marketing hub found that micro-influencers receive $100-$500 per social media post on Instagram.
+Also, worth pointing out that Micro – influencers tend to record the highest engagement rates in most cases.
 See the other influencer rates in the image below for some context:

 Note that the above rates are for Instagram influencers.
 As mentioned earlier, podcasts, events, and blogs can also be effective channels for SaaS influencer marketing campaigns.
 In these cases, the cost may vary depending on the content type and the audience size.